ariaxhan/MoodishMelodiesJS/README.md

-# BookishMelodiesJS
+# MoodishMelodiesJS

 ## Overview

-BookishMelodiesJS is a web application that combines the world of music with moods, offering a unique experience of generating Spotify playlists based on moods.
+MoodishMelodiesJS is a web application that combines the world of music with moods, offering a unique experience of generating Spotify playlists based on moods.
 The application uses React for the frontend, Express for the backend, and integrate the Spotify Web API.

 ## Functionality